SamuelZhaoY/objc-test-stub-generator/README.md

 The rest can be left as-is, as starting point.

 # configuration
+Setup where to scan for files and the name of the project

     $pathToProject  = realpath('.');
     $projectName    = 'testProject';

-// base path for creating the files with the generated test cases
+base path for creating the files with the generated test cases

     $basePathForTests	= './Tests/';

-// integrate imports for OCMock and OCMockObject usage?
+integrate imports for OCMock and OCMockObject usage?

     $useOCMock 		= false;
     $useOCMockObject	= false;

 Blacklisting, to avoid generating unnecessary test classes:
-$ignoreClassesWithoutMethods = true; // if you want to avoid generating test cases for classes without methods.
+    if you want to avoid generating test cases for classes without methods.

+    $ignoreClassesWithoutMethods = true;

-// list of lower case class names we will generate no test class for.
+    list of lower case class names we will generate no test class for.

     $useClassBlacklist   = false;
     $ignoreClassesByName = array(
     	    'appdelegate',
     );